 With a Purple bed, you won’t sink in very much.
 Rather, the Smart Comfort Grid (formerly called the super stretchy polymer) has very little give.
-So if you want to feel any hug you’re not going to get it from this mattress.
+So if you want to feel any hug, you’re not going to get it from this mattress.
 It’s more like you’re floating on top of it.
 Not in the sense of a firm mattress because they are a solid piece of harder foam.
 You will sink in some on a Purple, but the word is more like you collapse the top where you’re heaviest.

 Still not sure which one to get?

-With other mattresses my biggest complaint is that my hips sink in so my spine isn’t aligned.
+With other mattresses, my biggest complaint is that my hips sink in, so my spine isn’t aligned.
 It’s kind of in an uneven V shape.
 That’s the stuff of bad backs.
 With all the mattresses I review, my back needs to be pampered.
 If I could have anything I wanted, I’d wish for a mattress butler who followed me around and moved mattresses for me.

 The Biggest Reason People Return a Purple Mattress?
 Too Firm

 I have a hobby of asking people why they return their mattress.
 The most common answer is it’s too firm.
-Note that I also hear it’s too soft.
-For the same brand.
+Note that I also hear it’s too soft for the same brand.

 The new Purple beds don’t feel much softer.
-Adding more comfort grid and springs doesn’t change the feel significantly.
+Adding more comfort grids and springs doesn’t change the feel significantly.
 Even though I’m sleeping on the Purple Hybrid Premier 4″, the one with a full 4 inches of polymer (the most of any model they offer), it can’t be called soft.
 In other words, buy it for the height or support, not for more give.
 However, out of all of the Purple beds, the Premier 4 is the softest.

 And that’s not bad.
-Mattress Underground, the most long winded review site online, says a firmer mattress is more durable, writing that:
+Mattress Underground, the most long-winded review site online, says a firmer mattress is more durable, writing that: